OpenTechStrategies/librehq-wikis/ansible/README.md

 }
 ```

-To run the playbook, do the following:
+To run the simplest version of the playbook, with no secrets, do the
+following:

     $ cd /path/to/this/repository/ansible/
     $ ansible-playbook mediawiki-install.yml